zhongdongy/blog/fine-tuning-vit.md

 ---

-To get started, lets first install both of those packages.
+Before we do anything else, lets install both of those packages.

 ```
 ! pip install transformers datasets